-Connection sometimes takes longer.
+Connection often takes longer.
 We have to be vulnerable and invite people to connection and then give them the freedom to choose to move toward us on their own timeframe.
 Control wants to force connection before a heart is ready or before trust is established in the relationship.

 Giving people freedom doesn’t mean be passive.
 Communicate, be vulnerable and tell people what you want or hope for and then leave it in their court to respond.